The Gender and Sexuality Resource Center serves as a space to find community, support, advocacy, resources, learning, and celebration of identity.

 How can I donate clothing?
 You can drop off any clean clothing in good condition to the GSRC during our semester open hours.
 We are always in need of gift cards to clothing stores!

 Where is Hera's Closet and how do I access it?
-Hera's Closet is located on the first floor of Apple Hall, across from the GSRC in the Director's office.
-To make an appointment to go shopping in the closet or for more info, email the Director of the GSRC.
+Hera's Closet is located on the first floor of Apple Hall, in the Gender and Sexuality Resource Center which is open everyday during the semester from 12PM - 9PM.
+Just ask a staff member for help and they will show you where it is.
+For more information, email the Director of the GSRC.

 QHouse raises awareness about social justice issues, queer life on campus, and LGBTQ+ issues at Gettysburg and in the world at large.
 In order to create an atmosphere not only of inclusion, but also one of safety, QHouse maintains an open room for any student who may feel threatened because of their perceived gender/sexual orientation/identity, race, faith or lack thereof, or any other reason.
 Learn more about QHouse